spack/spack/lib/spack/docs/environments.rst

 Environments (spack.yaml, spack.lock)
 =====================================

-An environment is used to group together a set of specs for the purpose of building, rebuilding, and deploying software in a coherent fashion.
+An environment is used to group a set of specs intended for some purpose to be built, rebuilt, and deployed in a coherent fashion.
+Environments define aspects of the installation of the software, such as:

-It separates *which*, *how*, *where*, and *when* software is installed and loaded.
-Advantages over the *à la carte* approach of building and loading individual Spack modules include:
+#. *which* specs to install;

-#. separating *which* specs to install means aggregating the identification
+#. *how* those specs are configured; and
-   and configuration of multiple specs forming an abstract definition of an environment that enables those specs to be processed together;
+#. *where* the concretized software will be installed.

-#. separating the abstract definition from *how* an environment's specs are
+Aggregating this information into an environment for processing has advantages over the *à la carte* approach of building and loading individual Spack modules.

-   fully configured, in terms of options and constrained dependencies (through concretization), allows environments to be stable even after package upgrades (unless they are explicitly re-concretized);
+With environments, you concretize, install, or load (activate) all of the specs with a single command.
+Concretization fully configures the specs and dependencies of the environment in preparation for installing the software.
+This is a more robust solution than ad-hoc installation scripts.
-#. separating *where* the environment *as a whole* is installed maintains
+And you can share an environment or even re-use it on a different computer.

-   a filesystem view of the installed software in a manner that allows re-use of a single installation across multiple environments; and
+Environment definitions, especially *how* specs are configured, allow the software to remain stable and repeatable even when Spack packages are upgraded.
+Changes are only picked up when the environment is explicitly re-concretized.

-#. separating *when* the environment *as a whole* is loaded (through
+Defining *where* specs are installed supports a filesystem view of the environment.
+Yet Spack maintains a single installation of the software that can be re-used across multiple environments.

-   activation) limits the available software to those packages identified as actually being needed by the environment.
+Activating an environment determines *when* all of the associated (and installed) specs are loaded so limits the software loaded to those specs actually needed by the environment.
+Spack can even generate a script to load all modules related to an environment.

 Other packaging systems also provide environments that are similar in some ways to Spack environments; for example, `Conda environments